hsianktin/hsianktin.github.io/index.md

 biological systems, particularly diving into how DNA and proteins interact across different scales.

+A recent interest of mine, inspired by the work of Anton Zilman, is to understand and evaluating nonequilibrium processes by its functions.
+In our [paper](https://arxiv.org/abs/2402.04547) on the stochastic kinetic proofreading (KPR) processes, we introduced a simplification, a deterministic processing time, to the classical KPR processes and obtained analytical understanding of how the whole process preserves information from input to output.
+While KPR has been applied to many different biological processes including replication and signaling, we highlight the differences in the biological context.
+Consequently, the performance metrics for KPR are different in different scenarios, which resolved the conflicts in results from Zilman's work and previous understanding of speed-accuracy tradeoff in KPR.
+Our simplification to KPR allows for a generalized form of KPR with higher accuracy and speed, in which both the activation (processing) time and unbinding time are near deterministic.

+Since the beginning of last century, (nonequilibrium) statistical physics has developed independently a set of tools to deal with stochastic (Langevin) processes, while the math community adopted a different set of tools for stochastic calculus.
+There can be some fruitful consequences of introducing existing mathematical tools, in particular, the Ito formula, to the field of stochastic thermodynamics.
+For example, as Manzano et al. showed in their [work](https://doi.org/10.1103/PhysRevLett.126.080603), the work theorem can be derived from the martingale perspective.
+Their proof is still based on the language of Crook's fluctuation theorem and path integrals.
+However, the use of inverse paths may endanger the requirement of adaptivity in the martingale with respect to the filtration, let alone the path integral formulation is not well established in mathematics.
+We provide an alternative [proof]({{ site.baseurl }}/blog/Work-theorem-martingale.html) to the martingale property without the use of fluctuation theorem/stochastic entropy production/path integral formulation.

 I also develop tools to facilitate research itself, such as [citation crawler](https://github.com/hsianktin/paper_network_builder), a [tool]({{ site.baseurl }}/blog/citation-crawler.html) to build [interactive](assets/citation_crawler.html) network of papers based on citation information.